Skip to main content

 If you have decided that you do have a story to share in the Additional Information section, it’s important to focus on what you learned or took away from the extenuating circumstances, as opposed to dedicating too many words to describing the challenge or hardship.

 Remember that a drop in grades and the reasons behind it does not define you!
-Admissions wants to get to know you and the ways you handle these hardships to assess your fit for their school.
+Admissions wants to get to know you and the ways you handled these hardships to assess your fit for their school.

 Instead of focusing on the things you couldn’t control (an illness, learning difference, death of an immediate family member, or natural disaster), invest your word count in describing the actions you took to improve the situation (starting a study group with your friends to help you catch up after a prolonged absence or seeking a diagnosis and classroom accommodations).
 Share in detail how you’ve persisted in the face of hardship (taking the time to grieve and heal before returning to school or volunteering in your community to help others impacted by a disastrous weather event).

-You don’t want to come off as a victim of circumstance, but as a competent, resilient person who can take steps to positively affect their own situation.
-These kinds of soft skills will prepare you for success in higher education and beyond, and that’s something you can think on as you consider how to write your Additional Info essay.
+You don’t want to come off as a victim of circumstance, but rather as a competent, resilient person who can take steps to positively affect their own situation.
+These kinds of soft skills will prepare you for success in higher education and beyond, and that’s something you can think on as you consider how to write your Additional Info Essay.

-While writing your Additional Info Essay, Do:
+While writing your Additional Info Essays, Do:

 • Focus on the positives—whether that be how you improved your grades, settled into a new routine, pursued accommodations, or matured into the person you are today.